xiaodongQ/xiaodongq.github.io/_posts/2019-03-24-sar和pidstat使用.md

 ### pidstat -d (磁盘io)

 pidstat -d -p 1619 1, Report I/O statistics
-(kB_rd:Number  of  kilobytes the task has caused to be read from disk per second.
+(- kB_rd:Number  of  kilobytes the task has caused to be read from disk per second.
-kB_ccwr: Number  of  kilobytes  whose  writing to disk has been cancelled by the task;
+- kB_ccwr: Number  of  kilobytes  whose  writing to disk has been cancelled by the task;
-iodelay:Block I/O delay of the task being monitored)
+- iodelay:Block I/O delay of the task being monitored)

 ```py
 root@ubuntu:~# pidstat -d -p 1619 1